-Explicit and above rated images are not allowed to be embedded on your profile page.
-This includes your avatar, header, and in your description box.
+- Explicit and above rated images are not allowed to be embedded on your profile page.
+This includes your avatar, banner, and in your description box.

 Descriptions are your first line for explaining your terms to your bidders.
 Your description can make or break a conflict around your YCH, please be sure to add the following if they apply.

 - Auction uniqueness - If you plan on selling your auction slot multiple times, and the winner will not receive a 100% unique auction, please state so in the description to avoid unhappy customers and a problem.